openebs-archive/openebs-docs/docs/deploycstor.md

    standard (default)            kubernetes.io/gce-pd                                       3h
    ```

-3. Edit **openebs-config.yaml** to include the disks details associated to each nodes in the cluster using which you are creating the OpenEBS cStor Pool.
-Replace the disks name under diskList section, which can get from running `kubectl get disks`.
+3. Edit **openebs-config.yaml** to include the disk details associated to each node in the cluster which you are using for creating the OpenEBS cStor Pool.
+Replace the disk name under diskList section, which you can get from running `kubectl get disks` command.

    ```
    disks: